Kevinmiller337/sample-blog-/README.md

-# sample-blog-
+# simple-blog-
-Sample blog with database
+Simple blog with database

 This blog project was started to develop my backend server skills.